What are Smart Whiteboards & How Do They Work? | Vibe

 On the plus side, the Jamboard features a vibrant 4K display with touchscreen capabilities for easy whiteboarding.
 Using Android and iOS apps, users can access whiteboard content on a range of personal devices.
 Jamboard has also become popular with educators, thanks to its intuitive design.

-However, the Jamboard offers a limited suite of integrations with Google-only apps, which could mean adjusting workflows to work with for many off site.
+However, the Jamboard offers a limited suite of integrations with Google-only apps, which could mean adjusting workflows to work with many off-site.
 Additionally, some reviewers have reported glitches in the software.

 It doesn’t have an infinite canvas.
 When you run out of space you need to ‘flip’ a new page, which causes the ideas on the screen to disappear.